HAVC General Major

 The history of art and visual culture major requires four lower-division and nine upper-division courses including the satisfactory completion of the senior comprehensive requirement.
-Students must take courses in each of the different cultural settings to ensure methodological and disciplinary breadth.
+Students must take courses in each of six geographic regions to ensure methodological and disciplinary breadth.

-Four courses, each from a different geographical region listed below.
+Four courses, each from a different geographic region listed below.
 Two of the four must be completed prior to declaring the major.

-Note: HAVC 80 may be used to fulfill the lower-division regional breadth requirement for one the following geographical regions: 10 (Africa), 60 (Native Americas), or 70 (Oceania).
+Note: HAVC 80 may be used to fulfill the lower-division regional breadth requirement for one the following geographic regions: 10s (Africa), 60s (Native Americas), or 70s (Oceania).

 Nine courses, as follows:

-- Courses numbered HAVC 101-191: eight courses required, including a seminar (190s and 191s) to satisfy the senior comprehensive requirement.
+- Courses numbered HAVC 101-191: Eight courses required, including a seminar (190 and 191 series) to satisfy the senior comprehensive requirement.

-- In completing upper-division coursework, students must complete two upper-division courses (courses 101-191) from the two geographical areas not studied at the lower-division level.
+- In completing upper-division coursework, students must complete one upper-division course from each of the two geographic regions not studied at the lower-division level.

 Disciplinary Communication (DC) Requirement

 Students of every major must satisfy that major's upper-division Disciplinary Communication (DC) requirement.
-Students in history of art and visual culture meet the DC requirement by completing course 100A.
+Students in the history of art and visual culture major meet the DC requirement by completing course 100A.

 Senior Comprehensive Requirement